SDFIdk/ea-modelling-tools-javascript/src/README.md

 Scripts that assist in creating a logical data model in UML.
 Scripts that prepare the derivation of physical data schemas are not included here.

+### change-tagged-value-from-single-line-to-multi-line

+Converts single-line tagged values to multi-line tagged values

+Converts single-line tagged values with the given name to multi-line tagged values, also knows as "memo" tagged values.

+This can be useful when a custom tagged value, not related to a MDG; has been added to model elements, and it becomes clear that it has to be able to contain a lot of text and/or line breaks and new lines.

 ### link-the-type-on-attributes-to-a-type-in-the-model

 Change attribute types to types in model